Back to Docs

 • How directory access works on mobile.

-• Where to find resolved access notes on the go.
+• Where to find access notes on the go.

 How it works

-Mobile should surface the client and site information staff need to do the work, even when wider directory browsing is restricted.
+Mobile should show the client and site details staff need to do the work, even if they cannot browse the full directory.

-If your organisation has enabled client and site browsing in app customisation, the directory sits under `More`.
-If not, use the client and site detail attached to the job itself.
+If your company allows client and site browsing, you can find it under `More`.
+If not, use the client and site details attached to the job.

 Common workflows